-Wage & Welfare bonds are a financial guarantee product that guarantee payment of union dues and benefits for the specific local.
+Wage & Welfare Surety Bonds are a financial guarantee product that guarantee payment of union dues and benefits for the specific local.
 Each union has their own specific bond form and a separate bond is required for each of them.

 What is a Wage and Welfare Bond?